benny-edlund/task-pool/README.md

 &nbsp;
 ## Input arguments

 Its possible to pass arguments to tasks when submitting them to the pool.
-Required arguments for functions are simply passed to `submit` after the function itself.
+Required arguments for functions are simply passed to `submit` after the function itself in a similar fashion to [`std::invoke`](https://en.cppreference.com/w/cpp/utility/functional/invoke).

 ```cpp
 be::task_pool pool;